Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

 <b>• Synopsys 28nm PDK:</b></br>
 &emsp;The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.

+<b>• Krita:</b></br>
+&emsp;Digital hand-drawn circuit diagram used for illustration were made using Krita graphics editor.

 # Author:
 • Salai Pragadeshwaran B, B.Tech(ECE), National Institute of Technology, Trichy-620015.